History of FK Sarajevo: Formation of the joint league (2000–2013)

 The 2000–01 top-tier competition was renamed the Premier League of Bosnia and Herzegovina.
 It was only contested by Bosniak and Croatian clubs, but was subsequently joined by Serbian clubs from Republika Srpska a year later.
 In 2004, Safet Sušić, who played at FK Sarajevo from 1973 to 1982, was voted Bosnia and Herzegovina's best player of the last 50 years at the UEFA Jubilee Awards.
-The 2000–2001 season bought another third place league finish, with the side being edged by NK Brotnjo and Željezničar that was crowned champion.
+The 2000–2001 season bought another third-place league finish, with the side being edged by NK Brotnjo and Željezničar that was crowned champion.
 Next year's campaign brought a memorable 2–2 draw away to Beşiktaş in the UEFA Cup, followed by a disappointing 0–5 loss to the Turkish side that still stands as the club's worst home result.
-After exiting the European scene the maroon-whites concluded the season on 3rd place with a 16-point deficit compared to first placed Leotar.
+After exiting the European scene the maroon whites concluded the season on 3rd place with a 16-point deficit compared to first placed Leotar.
 The 2003–04 campaign again saw Sarajevo finish 3rd, with Široki Brijeg being crowned with the title.
 Sarajevo were runners-up in the Bosnia and Herzegovina Premier League in 2005–06, but won their second title the following season, beating Zrinjski Mostar by three points in a memorable year that saw the club celebrate its 60th birthday in style.
 The final match of the season against Radnik saw 25,000 fans fill the Asim H. Ferhatović stadium and witness a 5–0 rout that brought the title back to Sarajevo.
 Memorable members of the fourth championship generation were Muhamed Alaim, Veldin Muharemović, Marinko Mačkić, Muhidin Zukić, Vule Trivunović, Ajdin Maksumić, Samir Duro, Senad Repuh, Marciano, Faruk Ihtijarević, Emir Obuća and Almir Turković.
-The following season was a complete disaster the club and for its fans alike, which led to the sacking of manager Husref Musemić.
+The following season was a complete disaster for the club and for its fans alike, which led to the sacking of the manager Husref Musemić.
 Namely, coming into the campaign as strong favorites to retain the title, the team finished on 5th spot, missing out on European competitions in the process.
-The 2008–09 was another disappointing season with the team, led by former player Mehmed Janjoš, concluding the respective competition on 4th spot with 49 points.
-The club has been a regular in Europa League qualification in the 21st century, but are yet to make the group stages.
+The 2008–09 was another disappointing season with the team, led by former player Mehmed Janjoš, concluding the respective competition in 4th spot with 49 points.
+The club has been a regular in Europa League qualification in the 21st century but is yet to make the group stages.
 Off the back of their 2006–07 league title, Sarajevo played in the UEFA Champions League for the first time in its current format.
 They beat Maltese champions Marsaxlokk F.C.
 6:0 away in their first game, eventually winning 9:1 on aggregate.
-The second round saw Sarajevo defeat Belgians KRC Genk on away goals due to a 2:1 away win in the first leg, although the club was knocked out in the play-offs for the competition's Group Stage by Ukrainian champions Dynamo Kiev who won 4:0 on aggregate.
+The second round saw Sarajevo defeat Belgians KRC Genk on away goals due to a 2:1 away win in the first leg, although the club was knocked out in the play-offs for the competition's Group Stage by Ukrainian champions Dynamo Kyiv who won 4:0 on aggregate.
 The club made the play-offs round of the 2009–10 UEFA Europa League and faced CFR Cluj but lost 3–2 on aggregate.
 Team defeated Spartak Trnava and Helsingborg to get to the play-offs round.